baseclass/Contrib.Nuget/README.md

 	<dependencies>
             <dependency id="Baseclass.Contrib.Nuget.Linked" />
 	</dependencies>

+Add the following line to your install.ps1 script in the tools folder:

+	Add-LinkedAsExisting $installPath $project $package

+Add the following line to your install.ps1 script in the tools folder:

+	Remove-LinkedAsExisting $installPath $project $package

 and every file you add to your packages Linked folder will be linked as existing in the current project.